-SLOVENIA 266

-Andrej Fatur and Helena Belina Djalil

-SOUTH AFRICA 276

-Lesley Morphet

-SPAIN 286

-Alfonso Gutiérrez and Ana Raquel Lapresta

-SWITZERLAND 298
+Chapter 25 SWITZERLAND 281

 Marcel Meinhardt, Benoît Merkt and Astrid Waser

-TAIWAN 308
+Chapter 26 TAIWAN 290

 Stephen Wu, Rebecca Hsiao and Wei-Han Wu

-TURKEY 322
+Chapter 27 TURKEY 304

 Gönenç Gürkaynak

-UNITED KINGDOM 332
+Chapter 28 UNITED KINGDOM 314

 Philippe Chappatte and Paul Walter

-UNITED STATES 346
+Chapter 29 UNITED STATES 328

 John Buretta and John Terzaken

-ABOUT THE AUTHORS 391
+Appendix 1 ABOUT THE AUTHORS 373

-CONTRIBUTING LAW FIRMS' CONTACT DETAILS 413
+Appendix 2 CONTRIBUTING LAW FIRMS' CONTACT DETAILS 393

-Andrej Fatur and Helena Belina Djalil SOUTH AFRICA

-EDITORS' PREFACE
+PREFACE

 Cartels are a surprisingly persistent feature of economic life.
 The temptation to rig the game in one's favour is constant, particularly when demand conditions are weak and the product in question is an undifferentiated commodity.
 Corporate compliance programmes are useful but inherently limited, as managers may come to see their personal interests as divergent from those of the corporation.
 Detection of cartel arrangements can present a substantial challenge for both internal legal departments and law enforcers.
-Some notable cartels managed to remain intact for as long as a decade before they were uncovered.
+Some notable cartels have managed to remain intact for as long as a decade before being uncovered.
 Some may never see the light of day.
 However, for those that are detected, this compendium offers a resource for practitioners around the world.

-This book brings together leading competition law experts from more than 30 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
+This book brings together leading competition law experts from 28 jurisdictions to address an issue of growing importance to large corporations, their managers and their lawyers: the potential liability, both civil and criminal, that may arise from unlawful agreements with competitors as to price, markets or output.
 The broad message of the book is that this risk is growing steadily.
 In part because of US leadership, stubborn cultural attitudes regarding cartel activity are gradually shifting.
 Many jurisdictions have moved to give their competition authorities additional investigative tools, including wiretap authority and broad subpoena powers.
 There is also a burgeoning movement to criminalise cartel activity in jurisdictions where it has previously been regarded as wholly or principally a civil matter.
 The growing use of leniency programmes has worked to radically destabilise global cartels, creating powerful incentives to report cartel activity when discovered.

-The authors of these chapters are from some of the most widely respected law firms in their jurisdictions.
+The authors are from some of the most widely respected law firms in their jurisdictions.
 All have substantial experience with cartel investigations and many have served in senior positions in government.
 They know both what the law says and how it is actually enforced, and we think you will find their guidance regarding the practices of local competition authorities invaluable.
-This book seeks to provide both breadth of coverage (with chapters on 31 jurisdictions) and analytical depth for those practitioners who may find themselves on the front line of a government inquiry or an internal investigation into suspect practices.
+This book seeks to provide both breadth of coverage (with a chapter on each of the 28 jurisdictions) and analytical depth for those practitioners who may find themselves on the front line of a government inquiry or an internal investigation into suspect practices.